WordOps/docs.wordops.net/docs/how-to/wp-language.md

 # How to set default language for WordPress install

-WordOps uses WP-Cli to install and perform other tasks on WordPress blogs.
+WordOps uses WP-CLI to install and perform other tasks on WordPress blogs.

 The default language for new blogs is `en_US` but it can be easily adapted to any other locale.

-WP-Cli expects a configuration file to be placed on `~/.wp-cli/config.yml`.
+WP-CLI expects a configuration file to be placed on `~/.wp-cli/config.yml`.
 We won't cover all its possibilities right now, only the configuration required to customize the localisation.

 For example, in order to have WordPress in Brazilian Portuguese the `config.yml` file would be: